Home

 U.S. female population,

-it seems very worthwhile to have it done, from about age 50 on, for the price comparable to that of standard mammography.
+it seems very worthwhile to have it, from about age 50 on, for the price comparable to that of standard mammography.

-And, if breast cancer is primary concern, the positive AMAS test could be best followed with the good old physical breast exam.
-More on this test on the following page.
+And, as far as breast cancer is concerned, positive AMAS test could be best followed with the good old physical exam.
+More on the following page.

 YOUR BODY HEALTH RECIPE NUTRITION TOXINS SYMPTOMS